Part two of the three part series. Here is Part 1.

 In the “System Info” screen, you can select a PV panel size (the minimum is 0.05 kW or 50 W) and panel type.
 Array should be “Fixed (open rack)”.
 You can accept the recommended tilt angle and azimuth or enter the optimized angles you calculated in the earlier stage.
 The economic parameters are not applicable and can be left blank.
 The “System Loses” can be refined if you know these values for your system or you can just accept the defaults.
 Under “Advanced Parameters”, since we are running a DC-only system, set the “DC to AC Size Ratio” to 1 and the efficiency to 99.5% (the highest the software allows).

 You can then go the Results page and see a summary showing the solar radiation for each month in kWh/m2/day (also known as Peak Sun Hours per day).
-The column marked “AC Energy” is the useable energy produced for that month after system loses in kWh.
+The column marked “AC Energy” is the useable energy produced for that month after system losses in kWh.
 We calculated earlier that our sample system needs 74.4Wh per day.
 Multiplying by 30, this system would need 2232 Wh or 2.2 kWh per month.
 If the energy produced in the worst month of our deployment is less than 2.2 kWh, we can go back to the System Info and select a larger panel, then check the results again.
 More detailed monthly and hourly results can be downloaded in CSV format.

 Another on-line calculator with fewer options but easier to use can be found at the Solar Electricity Handbook website.
 It does not allow latitude/longitude input but has settings for most major cities worldwide.